XRPLF/xrpl-dev-portal/content/tutorials/get-started/get-started-using-java.md

 * The basic building blocks of XRP Ledger-based applications.
 * How to connect to the XRP Ledger using `xrpl4j`.
-* How to generate a wallet on the [Testnet](xrp-testnet-faucet.html) using `xrpl4j`.
+* How to get an account on the [Testnet](xrp-testnet-faucet.html) using `xrpl4j`.
 * How to use the `xrpl4j` library to look up information about an account on the XRP Ledger.
-* How to put these steps together to create a simple Java app.
+* How to put these steps together to create a Java app.

 ## Requirements